-Electricians San Francisco is here to guide you how to save energy and money.
+Electricians San Francisco is here to guide you on how to save energy and money.

 Saving energy doesn’t always take days of planning.
 There are many things you can do right now to start saving energy and cutting down on costs;